9-2-pursuit/lab-intro-to-sql-joins/README.md

 - Which resource did you choose to use?

 - What are three things you learned during this lab?
+SQL!